 Just listening to experts like these taught me to “create space” and step away from my situation to a certain extent.
 From there I set out on a path to limit distractions and build a better workday.

-Over time, I brought my office time from 40 hours/week to 8 hours, and with no impact to productivity and even greater earnings over time.
+Over time, I brought my office time from 40 hours/week to 8 hours, with no impact on productivity and even greater earnings over time.

 How did I do it?
 Here are the details:

 Although I already had a Director of Client Relations on staff, I added an Associate Advisor as well.
 This professional’s job was to “be me” when I wasn’t there – giving expert advice to our clients and providing the service they deserve.

 This is where I feel a lot of small business owners fail.
 Scared no one could ever stand in their shoes, they refuse to outsource their most important work.
 But if you want to reduce your hours, this step is crucial.